mavxg/humble/README.md

 # humble

-Humble is a simple graph reduction engine.
+humble is a simple graph reduction engine.
 I mean really simple.
 Basically a list of rules applied to a graph.
 The rules use the simplest pattern matching algorithm I could think of, naïve translation into `if` statements.

 Rules can be applied lazily; top level only and it is upto the rules to reduce their arguments.
-Or eagarly; apply rules starting at the leaves and working your way up to the root.
+Or eagarly; apply rules starting at the leaf nodes and working your way up to the root.

 ## Defining rules

+    (Compile
       (Rule (pattern here) result here)
       (Rule (pattern here) result here)
-    (Rule (pattern) (guard) result body)
+      (Rule (pattern) (guard) result body))

-`compile` reduces to a string representing the body of a function.
+`Compile` reduces to a string representing the body of a function.
 The pattern can be any expression; but some sub expressions have special reserved meanings to facilitate binding.

 ## Example